 Data Preservation: Ensuring the Longevity of Information

 In the digital age, preservation is increasingly associated with data management.
 Data preservation refers to the strategies and technologies used to protect digital information from loss, corruption, or obsolescence.
-As businesses, governments, and individuals generate vast amounts of data daily, ensuring its integrity and accessibility becomes critical.
+As businesses, governments, and individuals generate vast amounts of data daily, ensuring its integrity and accessibility becomes essential.

 Historical Preservation: Learning from the Past